anshumanbh/spicesandmix/_posts/2018-02-22-mint-and-cilantro-chutney-paratha.md

     7. Repeat the process for all the rolled balls of dough.
     8. Serve hot with chai or a side dish.
 ---
 Paratha is layers of cooked dough, pan-fried with ghee or oil.
 Back in India, you will find hundreds of versions of paratha, literally.
-You name any ingredient and there will be an existing paratha using the ingredient.
+You name any ingredient and there will be an existing paratha using the same ingredient.

 Usually, Paratha can be made in two ways - stuffing the dough while rolling or mixing the ingredients with flour while kneading the dough.
 To make things easier I made a paste of cilantro, mint, ginger,  garlic, pepper, salt, basically a green chutney, and mixed this chutney with flour while kneading the dough.
 I think I am just gonna call this Chutney Paratha!!!